CodePartnersMD/MD301-guide/curriculum/10-call-stack/LAB.md

   - You are in charge of tracing the order in which the code is executed.
 Write notes, numbering the steps, on the printed-out `server.js` file.
   - Animate the call stack using Post-It notes, adding and removing functions as you trace the code execution.
 As appropriate, include the numbered step on the Post-It note.
 - After two hours have passed, switch roles and repeat these steps using your partner's code.
 Make sure to trace different portions of the code base.

+## Submission Instructions

+- Complete your Feature Tasks for the day
+- Submit your annotated code, call stack drawing, and web request-response cycle (WRRC) diagram to your instructor or designated TA
+- On Canvas, submit a comment which includes the following:
+  - A question within the context of today's lab assignment
+  - An observation about the lab assignment, or related 'Ah-hah!' moment
+  - How long you spent working on this assignment